Werdersch: In North America

 Mennonite migrants to the United States in the 19th century mainly originated from the Molotschna Colony and settled in the Midwestern US.
 This group expanded into the Central Valley of California, but never formed a large Mennonite community there.
 In 1874, Mennonites from the Molotschna region settled around Wichita, Kansas.
 These settlers originated from the Krimmer Mennonite Brethren, Alexanderwohl, so-called Prussian Mennonites, and Volhynia Mennonites.
-The Alexanderwohl, Mennonite Brethren, and General Conference Mennonite Church are all denominations of Molotschna origin in central Kansas.
+"The Alexanderwohl, Mennonite Brethren, and General Conference Mennonites are all moderate Molotschna denominations in central Kansas."

-In the 1870s, many immigrating Mennonites settled in Henderson, Nebraska; Mountain Lake, Minnesota; Corn, Oklahoma; and Fresno, California.
-Reedley, California (near Fresno) also has a sizable population of Mennonite origin.
+"Within the United States, Molotschna descendants founded several universities".

 Mennonites founded Fresno Pacific University, as well as Bethel College and Tabor College in Kansas.

+Rosenorter Gemeinde, a partly Plautdietsch-speaking community in Canada mainly stemmed from the immigration of adherents from Prussia, Ukraine, and the USA.

 In Manitoba, Canada, the East Reserve had a minority of its Mennonites originating from Molotschna.

 In the 1940s, about 800 Mennonites from the West Reserve immigrated to northern Mexico, most of whom were Canadian Sommerfelder or Kleine Gemeinde Mennonites; thus, Molotschna-Plautdietsch is now spoken in Mexico.

 The Plautdietsch spoken in Mexico, Bolivia, and Texas differs from that spoken farther north.

+In western Texas, there are approximately 6,000 speakers of Plautdietsch.

 Many speakers of Plautdietsch show main features of both Molotschna-Plautdietsch and Chortitza-Plautdietsch.

+Mennonites of "Central Kansas, California, Nebraska and Oklahoma often maintain ties".

+In the 20th century, Canadian Molotschna Mennonites arrived in Mexico, and founded the Jagüeyes Colonies in Mexico.

+Phonological differences exist between the Plautdietsch of Catholics and Mennonites in Canada's Saskatchewan Valley.
+These include [iəә] for the phoneme /ea/ wea (was) and Pead (horses) for Mennonite speakers; Catholic speakers use [eəә], traced to Ukraine.
+Lexical differences also exist.
+They have [eɐ(r)] and [oˑ] for eea and oo.